mitranim/fpx/docs/html/partials/fun.md

 Same as [`pipe`](#-pipe-funs-) but inserts `&&` between function calls.
 If one of the chained functions returns a falsy value, other functions are not invoked.
-Useful for composing functions that expect objects or other truthy values.
+Useful for composing functions that expect truthy values.

 ```js
 function getOne (a) {return a.one}